Overview of Child Neglect and Abuse

 If doctors suspect physical abuse, they usually take photographs of the injuries.
 Doctors may do imaging of the brain (a computed tomography [CT] scan or magnetic resonance imaging [MRI]).
 Sometimes x-rays are taken to look for signs of previous injuries.
 Often, if a child is younger than 3 years, x-rays of all bones are taken to check for fractures.

 Often, sexual abuse is diagnosed on the basis of the child's or a witness's account of the incident.
 However, because many children are reluctant to talk about sexual abuse, it may be suspected only because the child's behavior becomes abnormal.
-Doctors typically suspect sexual abuse if a young child has a sexually transmitted disease.
+Doctors should suspect sexual abuse if a young child has a sexually transmitted disease.

 The best way to prevent child abuse and neglect is to stop it before it starts.
 Programs that provide support for parents and teach positive parenting skills are very important and necessary.
 Parents can learn how to communicate positively, discipline appropriately, and respond to their children’s physical and emotional needs.
 Programs to prevent child abuse and neglect also help improve parent-child relationships and provide parents with social support.